mikegehard/ai-assisted-agile-agents/README.md

         * Most of the time for a developer will be spent in an established codebase so this is a lower priority.

+#### Code refactoring agent

+Can you come up with a set of prompts that can be used to guide the llm thought a set of refactorings?

+Could you use the list from the Martin Fowler book "Refactoring" as a starting point?

 #### Application deployer